-Ecto-nucleotide pyrophosphatase/phosphodiesterase (ENPP) family members (ENPP1-7) have been implicated in key biological and pathophysiological processes, including bone mineralisation, fibrotic diseases, and tumor-associated immune cell infiltration.
-ENPPs are single-pass transmembrane ecto-enzymes, with notable exceptions of ENPP2 (ATX) and ENNP6, which are secreted and glycosylphosphatidylinositol (GPI)-anchored, respectively.
+Ecto-nucleotide pyrophosphatase/phosphodiesterase (ENPP) family members (ENPP1-7) have been implicated in key biological and pathophysiological processes, including nucleotide and phospholipid signaling, bone mineralization, fibrotic diseases, and tumor-associated immune cell infiltration.
+ENPPs are single-pass transmembrane ecto-enzymes, with notable exceptions of ENPP2 (Autotaxin) and ENNP6, which are secreted and glycosylphosphatidylinositol (GPI)-anchored, respectively.
 ENNP1 and ENNP2 are the best characterized and functionally the most interesting members.
 Here, we review the structural features of ENPP1-7 to understand how they evolved to accommodate specific substrates and mediate different biological activities.
 ENPPs are defined by a conserved phosphodiesterase (PDE) domain.
 In ENPP1-3, the PDE domain is flanked by two N-terminal somatomedin B-like domains and a C-terminal inactive nuclease domain that confers structural stability, whereas ENPP4-7 only possess the PDE domain.
-Structural differences in the substrate binding site endow each protein with unique characteristics.
-Thus, ENPP1, ENPP3, ENPP4, and ENPP5 hydrolyse nucleotides, whereas ENPP2, ENPP6 and ENNP7 evolved as phospholipases through adaptions in the catalytic domain.
+Structural differences in the substrate-binding site endow each protein with unique characteristics.
+Thus, ENPP1, ENPP3, ENPP4, and ENPP5 hydrolyze nucleotides, whereas ENPP2, ENPP6, and ENNP7 evolved as phospholipases through adaptions in the catalytic domain.
 These adaptations explain the different biological and pathophysiological functions of individual members.
-Understanding the ENPP members as a whole, advances our insights into common mechanisms, highlights their functional diversity, and helps to explore new biological roles.
+Understanding the ENPP members as a whole advances our insights into common mechanisms, highlights their functional diversity, and helps to explore new biological roles.